TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 #### Step 1.2: Download Linux

 There are thousands of versions of Linux out there, but Ubuntu is undoubtedly one of the most popular and user friendly.
-When installing Linux on a VM, we recommend [downloading](http://mirror.us.leaseweb.net/ubuntu-cdimage/xubuntu/releases/18.04/release/xubuntu-18.04-desktop-amd64.iso) and installing [Xubuntu 18.04](https://xubuntu.org/release/18-04/).
-Xubuntu uses the same base software as Ubuntu but has a display that requires fewer computer resources and is therefore better for VM environments.
-If you decide to get your own download link (The one above works fine, however), make sure you get the `amd64` version or you will run into issues.
+When installing Linux on a VM, we recommend [downloading Xubuntu 18.04](http://mirror.us.leaseweb.net/ubuntu-cdimage/xubuntu/releases/18.04/release/xubuntu-18.04-desktop-amd64.iso).
+Xubuntu uses the same base software as Ubuntu but has a desktop environment that requires fewer computer resources and is therefore ideal for virtual machines.

 ### Step 2: Install VirtualBox and Set up Xubuntu

 #### Step 2.1: Install VirtualBox

 Installing VirtualBox is very straightforward.
 It doesn't require much technical knowledge and is the same process as installing any other program on your Windows computer.
 Double clicking the downloaded file will start the installation process.
-Any additional options prompted by the installation, such as creating a desktop icon, are left for you to decide.
-During installation, the progress bar might get stuck for a few minutes; just wait for it to finish.
-After the installation is finished, search for your newly installed VirtualBox program and run it.
+During the installation, you'll be presented with various options.
+Leave them in their default state unless you are certain about their behavior.
+As the software installs, the progress bar might appear to be stuck; just wait for it to finish.

 #### Step 2.2: Set up Xubuntu
-Now that you have VirtualBox installed, double click the icon, and you should see the start screen.
+Now that you have VirtualBox installed, launch the program.
+Once open, should see the start screen.

 Click on the "New" button to create a virtual operating system.
 Give it a name of "Xubuntu", leave the "Machine Folder" as is, set the "Type" to "Linux" and be sure "Version" is set to "Ubuntu (64-bit)".
 Continue by pressing "Next", and choose the following options in the next steps:

   1. Memory size: Use 2048 MB or more if possible.
 Ideally, this amount should be about half of your computer's maximum memory.
-For example, if you have 8 GB of RAM, allocate 4 GB to your VM's operating system.
+For example, if you have 8 GB of RAM, allocate 4048 MB to your VM's operating system.

   2. Hard disk: "Create a virtual hard disk".